Jacee94/image-color-picker/README.md

 # Color Palette Picker
 ## Description
 This website allows a user to generate a random image.
-From this random image the user can then select two colors and create a color theme that displays three other colors making up a five color theme.
+From this random image the user can then select a color and create a color theme that displays four other colors making up a five color theme.

 ## Technologies Used
  - Bulma - CSS FrameWork